f5devcentral/f5-agility-labs-sslviz/docs/class4/module1/lab03.rst

    "server-speaks-first" protocols, and therefore SSLO must process these separately from typical client-speaks-first protocols like HTTP.
 This selection enables processing of each of these protocols, which create separate port-based listeners for each.
-As required, :red:`selectively enable the additional protocols that need to be decrypted and inspected` through SSLO.
+In our lab, :red:`selectively enable FTP` through SSLO.

    .. note:: This is optional.
 Including or not including has no bearing on the
       lab.
 This is for reference only.